kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 ## Overview

-This project contains end-to-end backup and restore tests for the Kyma installation.
-The tests run weekly on Prow to validate if the backup and restore process works for all components.
+This project contains end-to-end backup and restore tests for Kyma.
+The tests run daily on Prow to validate if the backup and restore process works for all components.

 ## Prerequisites